Nickel titanium: Mechanism

-The cooling/heating cycle shows thermal hysteresis.
+The cooling/heating cycle displays thermal hysteresis.
 The hysteresis width depends on the precise nitinol composition and processing.
-Its typical value is a temperature range spanning about 20–50 C-change but it can be reduced or amplified by alloying and processing.
+Its typical value requires a temperature range spanning about 20–50 C-change that can be reduced or amplified by alloying and processing.

-Crucial to nitinol properties are two key aspects of this phase transformation.
-First is that the transformation is "reversible", meaning that heating above the transformation temperature will revert the crystal structure to the simpler austenite phase.
-The second key point is that the transformation in both directions is instantaneous.
+Crucial to nitinol properties are two key phase transformation aspects.
+First is that the transformation is "reversible", meaning that heating above the transformation temperature reverts the crystal structure to the simpler austenite phase.
+Second, the transformation in both directions is instantaneous.

 Martensite's crystal structure (known as a monoclinic, or B19' structure) has the unique ability to undergo limited deformation in some ways without breaking atomic bonds.
 This type of deformation is known as twinning, which consists of the rearrangement of atomic planes without causing slip, or permanent deformation.
 It is able to undergo about 6–8% strain in this manner.
-When martensite is reverted to austenite by heating, the original austenitic structure is restored, regardless of whether the martensite phase was deformed.
-Thus the shape of the high temperature austenite phase is "remembered," even though the alloy is severely deformed at a lower temperature.
+When martensite reverts to austenite by heating, the original austenitic structure is restored, regardless of whether the martensite phase was deformed.
+Thus the shape of the high temperature austenite phase is "remembered," even though the alloy is deformed at a lower temperature.